BGCG/project-5/README.md

 ![screenshot-diff-between-avg-images](https://res.cloudinary.com/delase5lw/image/upload/v1692530012/leaf-visualiser-diff-avg-imgs_lj4axt.jpg)
 * When 'healthy' or 'powdery mildew' is selected and 'create montage' is clicked, then an image montage of the healthy or powdery mildew is created and displayed, allowing the client to view a subset of the images in either group.
 ![screenshot-montage](https://res.cloudinary.com/delase5lw/image/upload/v1692530012/leaf-visualiser-montage_x1oayv.jpg)
+* The features described on this page tackles the 'As a client, I can see a study comparing the leaves infected with powdery mildew or not so I can see if there are any discriminatory features between the two groups' user story.

 #### Project hypothesis page